ethereum/execution-apis/src/engine/prague.md

   2. `expectedBlobVersionedHashes`: `Array of DATA`, 32 Bytes - Array of expected blob versioned hashes to validate.
   3. `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.
-  4. `executionRequests`: `Array of DATA`, 32 Bytes - List of execution layer triggered requests, each element of the list represents requests of a certain type encoded as it is defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
+  4. `executionRequests`: `Array of DATA`, 32 Bytes - List of execution layer triggered requests, each element of the list represents requests of a certain type encoded as it is defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685) without `requestType` byte being a part of the encoding.
 Elements of the list **MUST** be ordered by `requestType` in ascending order.

 #### Response